john-cd/rust_howto/bk/src/categories/aerospace_drones/_index.md

 - Image Processing: Image filtering, feature extraction.
 - SLAM (Simultaneous Localization and Mapping): Building a map of the environment and localizing the drone within it.
 - Link to Rust Crates:
- opencv: Bindings for the OpenCV library (powerful for computer vision).
+ `opencv`: Bindings for the OpenCV library (powerful for computer vision).
- image: For image loading and manipulation.
+ `image`: For image loading and manipulation.
- ndarray: For efficient array operations (often used in image processing).
+ `ndarray`: For efficient array operations (often used in image processing).

 </div>